arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

 **Explanation**:

-file: a Linux utility that examines the content of a file, not just the extension, to determine its type (e.g., ASCII text, binary, image, etc.)
+*file*: a Linux utility that examines the content of a file, not just the extension, to determine its type (e.g., ASCII text, binary, image, etc.)

-./file*: uses a glob pattern to match all files in the current directory starting with file (e.g., file01, file_ab, fileXYZ)
+*./file**: uses a glob pattern to match all files in the current directory starting with file (e.g., file01, file_ab, fileXYZ)

 **Note**: human-readable file means a file with only ASCII text in this context.

-File: -file07
+**File**: -file07

 ### Bandit Level 5 → Level 6
 **Key Takeaways**: Learn how to find a targeted file given a set of properties, by using the find command.